allenea/OBS_CSV_TO_LITTLE_R/README.md

 Notes how this works for me:

 - Temporary sensor height for CMLF is 20m.
 Once we get an accurate measurement it needs to be updated and everything reprocessed.
 20m is a good estimate and more representative of the conditions than leaving elevation as 0.

-./processyearly.sh takes new data from Alex S. aurora drive and processes it into monthly-yearly-(All-by-type) data files.
-In converted data it creates images showing data availability for CMLF data.
-This data is all quality controlled.
-Eventually get this to continuously look for new data on Aurora and add to the text file so that the simulation can pull any observations that are available for nudging.

-At the same time a batch job is submitted to process all the DEOS data at 20 DEOS stations.
-It is reformatted (adding metadata) then all the stations are combined so that all the data is in one big file (with data not needed for Little_R removed).
-Then with the data from the Cape May Lewes Ferry, they are both processed into an ascii text file in advance of conversion into Little_R format (done at model-run-time).
-This framework should be the basis for a real-time model with data assimilation for Delaware.